maniSbindra/consolidated-ephemeral-test-env-repo/e2e-solution-setup/mgmt-server-install-with-flux/Readme.md

 ### Environment Creation

-* Initially when no PRs have been created we should see an event with message "No active PRs found" when describing the prcontroller-sample resource
+* Initially when no PRs have been created we should see an event with message "No active PRs found" when describing the pr-eph-env-ctrlr-1 resource

   ```
-  $ kubectl describe prcontroller prcontroller-sample | tail -n 5
+  $ kubectl describe PREphemeralEnvController pr-eph-env-ctrlr-1 | tail -n 5
   Events:
   Type    Reason       Age                    From                     Message
   ----    ------       ----                   ----                     -------
-  Normal  NoActivePRs  3m15s (x263 over 16h)  prcontroller-controller  No active PRs found
+  Normal  NoActivePRs  3m15s (x263 over 16h)  pr-ephem-env-controller  No active PRs found
   ```

   There should also be no Flux Helm Release resources in the pr-helm-releases namespace